-I was not in Germany when pop-rave stuff came out, so I was not able to hate happy rave act like Dune (which i love), Scooter… damn I also bough end enjoyed a Blumchen CD!
+I was not in Germany when pop-rave stuff came out, so I was not able to hate happy rave act like Dune (which i love), Scooter… damn I also bough and enjoyed a Blumchen CD!

 I was in Italy, where the standars was so called “underground music”, basically slow chicago house with sample from 70s track.
-I hated it then and I hate it now and at time anything that provided a good basedrum and was uplifting was a great new for me.
+I hated it then and I hate it now and at time anything that provided a good basedrum and was uplifting was a good new for me.

 So when I was able to have my first parties in Germany (Love Parade 97) my friends (hi Ralf, Hi Olaf) were not believing that I really liked Scooter.
 Actually I loved them.

 Table of content

 The Rick!
 The Ferris and The HP!!!
 A little bit of history: